 In 1959 Rameshji was sent as a cultural delegate to Pakistan by late Pandit Jawaharlal Nehru, the first prime minister of India.
 Both as soloist and accompanist, Pandit Ramesh Mishra travels all over the world accompanying internationally reputed artists.

-Pandit Ramesh Mishra is an accomplished artist, inspired teacher and creative collaborator.
-His contribution to the American performing arts as well as world music will certainly continue to be unique and valuable.
+Pandit Ramesh Mishra was an accomplished artist, inspired teacher and creative collaborator.
+His contributions to the American performing arts as well as world music will certainly continue to be unique and valuable.